softwareunderground/xsdf/references/Software_Underground_chat.md

 sanandak [4:19 PM]
 Apropos of nothing - for messaging between programs (and between machines), there is nothing better than ZeroMQ: http://zeromq.org.
 It takes away all the heavy lifting of tcp sockets and lets you send messages in half a dozen lines of code… If you ever find yourself opening up the man page on sockaddr_in or whatever, stop!

+----- April 1st ----- (but not joking)

+In an almost certainly misguided attempt to get my arms around things, I made a repo with a lot of stuff about 'the next gen seismic data format'. https://github.com/softwareunderground/xsdf
+Heads up @bertb - your HTML doc is in there, please let me know if you wish it wasn't. cc @nthorder @sebastiang @mtb-za @lmoss and everyone else who was interested.
+I have no idea where this needs to go.
+Plan A is probably to figure out if ASDF is adaptable enough to be the thing. http://seismic-data.org/

+dopplershift [5:55 PM]
+@matt Is netCDF excluded?

+bertb [6:48 PM]
+@matt: Nice!
+I had already given up.
+A bit of a pity it shows the HTML code rather than the page when you click on it ...

+josephwinston [7:41 PM]
+The requirement not to have any external dependencies is too harsh and I don't support this idea.
+Minimal dependencies, is something I'd like to see.

+bertb [8:01 PM]
+Agree.
+Minimal dependencies, and make sure the dependencies are on a project that is very well alive and kicking.
+And of course no proprietary stuff ...

+----- April 2nd, 2017 -----
+leouieda [12:01 AM]
+Yep.
+Without hdf5 you might loose access to cool things like http://www.opendap.org/ (there is a Python client http://pydap.readthedocs.io) and all the maths infrastructure like xarray which parallelizes a lot of things through dask.
+I like the idea of "Language and platform agnostic.", though that usually means writing a C library.

+sebastiang [1:47 PM]
+I think the general problem with a standard seismic format is that there are several standard ways you want to ~process~ access seismic. transporting as a tape, reading off of geophones, random access for interpretation, access for processing, all suggest different tradeoffs. (edited)
+SEG-Y is bad, but history has proven it’s good enough.

+ahartikainen [5:03 PM]
+Transporting as a tape?
+Who still uses tape? :scream:

+jonnyford [5:43 PM]
+Just from my experience in a processing shop - a surprisingly large number of (major) companies.
+Granted, these days most only insist on getting a tape copy as part of their archiving/backups process but there are a good number that still use tape as their primary format to move data around.
+Things are changing but tape is still clinging on as "common denominator" medium for seismic interchange in the oil and gas industry.

+bertb [7:08 PM]
+And we are working like mad to support direct cloud access.
+Putting everything in the cloud is the new thing, flexible computing power, flexible disk space, cost savings.
+The challenge is not to go through any file system but access the buckets/blobs directly for huge speedup and cost saving.
+Will there be tapes in 5 years?
+Does anyone still work with punched cards or floppy disks?

+quicksilversystems [11:53 PM]
+joined #general

+----- April 3rd, 2017 -----
+matt [8:37 AM]
+@bertb I've seen a few people making virtual file systems for their cloud storage, so other apps are effectively supported 'for free' (as if)... have you come across that?

+hassan_s [9:39 AM]
+@bertb I have not been providing input on seismic format proposal because I felt it'd be irresponsible to comment but not actually work on it.
+Time is precious however but I still would like to contribute, so here is my 2 cents.
+Something like protobuf or hdf5 is sufficient, and you will need several specs based on each use case.
+I'd rather have each software read seg-y then produce a standard cache format based on the use-case.
+with SSD, reading should be fast enough that we don't have to  super-optimize the format to get as much sequential read pattern as possible.
+It's cheaper to buy more SSD compared to the time spent trying to optimize for all use cases and getting others to adopt them.

+bertb [11:05 AM]
+I think you are not right; Fast storage is just part of the problem.
+Data over networks.
+Data in cloud storage accessed by virtual machines residing in the cloud.
+And more.
+There will never be a shortage of use cases where performance is an issue.
+Whether HDF can solve everything?
+I would not know.
+All I know is that everything that was tried before failed - because the format was plainly rejected because of these concerns.
+Just waving them away is IMO not a good attitude.

+sanandak [1:06 PM]
+Nice post on chunking in HDF5: http://geology.beer/2015/02/10/hdf-for-large-arrays/

+geo_leeman [3:33 PM]
+To echo @dopplershift - is there something ruling out netCDF?
+Uses HDF5 with an easy API.

+sebastiang [3:51 PM]
+If I ran this slack I’d suggest a dedicated channel at this point. #death-to-segy or something. :smile:

+matt [4:35 PM]
+Your wish is my command. #xsdf At least we will get #general back :slightly_smiling_face:

+> At this point the convo moves to #xsdf I hope and it's probably a good time to start a new archive.